Frequently Asked Questions

 Requirements of Awardees

-Q. Do I have to plan to attend college or post graduate studies in Louisiana or Mississippi?
+Q. Do I have to plan to attend college or post graduate studies in Louisiana, Mississippi or Alabama?

 A. No, awardees are allowed to pick any university in the world.